PhantomChain/docs/docs/README.md

 ### [Phantom API](/api/)

-This section describes the structure of all Phantom APIs, as well as usage examples.
-After you've read the Guidebook and Cookbook, this section should be the first place you turn to find out how to interact with the Phantom software.

 [*Public API*](/api/public/) describes the API that's accessible through any Phantom node.
 API references for Phantom v1 and v2 are included.
 The [*SDK*](/api/sdk/) section includes information on how to use any of the Phantom API wrappers we've written for supercharged development in your language of choice.
 Currently, the following SDKs are available:
   - C++